23 Brilliant Must-Know Newborn Bath Time Mom Hacks And Tips

 Always keep a young child within arm’s reach in a bathtub.
 If you must leave, take the child with you.

 Don’t leave a baby or young child in a bathtub under the care of another child.

-Never leave a bucket containing even a small amount of liquid unattended.
+Never leave a bucket containing even a small number of liquid unattended.
 Toddlers are top-heavy and they can fall headfirst into buckets and drown.
 After using a bucket, always empty and store it where young children cannot reach it.
 Don’t leave buckets outside where they can collect rainwater.